WW Recipe of the Day: Penne Pasta with Smoked Salmon + Peas

 If you prefer your pasta dishes piping hot, you could always warm the "sauce" in a small saucepan before adding it to the hot pasta.

-According to my calculations each serving has 402 calories, *10 Weight Watchers PointsPlus, *11 WW Freestyle SmartPoints.
-Enjoy!
+According to my calculations each serving has 402 calories and:

-If you’ve made this penne with smoked salmon and peas, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Penne with Salmon and Peas, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Pasta with Smoked Salmon & Peas Recipe